evpv-simulator/evpv-readthedocs/user_guide/evpv_tools.rst

 evpv-tools
 ==========

-This folder contains various Python scripts designed to support and extend the functionality of the **EVPV-simulator** model.
-These tools assist users in preparing input datasets, post-processing model outputs, and performing additional geospatial or statistical analyses.
+The repository `evpv_tools <https://github.com/evpv-simulator/evpv-tools>`_ contains various Python helper scripts designed to support and extend the functionality of the **EVPV** model.
+These tools assist users in preparing input datasets, post-processing model outputs, and performing additional analyses.

 Current Available Scripts
 -------------------------

 As of now, the repository includes the following scripts:

-1. **extract_pois_from_osm.py**
+1. ``extract_pois_from_osm.py``

    - **Purpose**: Retrieves Points of Interest (POIs) OR Workplaces from OpenStreetMap using the OSMNx library.
    - **Functionality**: